 - Must have UDS before beginning third year in the program. - Letter requesting admission into the program to be used as a writing sample - Contains a formal request for admission into the program with supporting rationale detailing their reasons for pursuing a profession in Physical Education - Appearance, writing ability, content, and supporting documentation critical. - There is an appeal process should the student care to use it.

 SPANISH MAJOR 39 crs.

 SPAN 201 Intermediate Spanish I - 3 crs.
 SPAN 202 Intermediate Spanish II - 3 crs.

+SPAN 301 Spanish Conversation and Composition 3 crs.

 SPAN 307 Applied Linguistics - 3 crs.